matrix-org/synapse/docs/workers.md

 across them.
 Ensure the main process and all pusher workers are restarted after changing this option.

-This workers don't need to accept incoming HTTP requests to send push notifications, so no additional reverse proxy configuration is required for pusher workers.
+These workers don't need to accept incoming HTTP requests to send push notifications, so no additional reverse proxy configuration is required for pusher workers.

 This style of configuration supersedes the legacy `synapse.app.pusher`